mustardgrain/tech-tips/kafka/custom-partition.md

+## Overview

 If you've used Kafka, you've likely heard about _partitions_.
 Kafka allows you to partition the data in a given topic so that the processing work can be divided among multiple nodes.
 Thus partitioning of the data allows more data to be processed in parallel.

 Kafka's default logic will attempt to evenly distribute messages into the topic's partitions.
-This is achieved with what is essentially a round-robin algorithm, assigning each message to a different partition; the number of partitions is definied at the topic level.
+This is achieved with what is essentially a round-robin algorithm, assigning each message to a different partition.
 This default distribution works fine for most use cases.

-However, Kafka supports the ability to provide a custom partitioning algorithm.
+However, Kafka supports the ability to provide a _custom_ partitioning algorithm.

+When might you want to use a _custom_ partitioning algorithm?

-One might choose to go the route of using custom partitions if they for instance have certain messages which would take longer to process, thus offloading those messages to specific partitions, or if maybe they are running their cluster in a way that certain nodes have specific services running on them, so that it would be more convenient for certain messages to run on the node that is running the service that will be used in further processing of the message.
+One example is where you want to ensuring data locality for supple to run on the node that is running the service that will be used in further processing of the message.

 If you're planning to use custom partitioning this quick guide should help you.

+## Prerequisites

-This guide will assume you already have Kafka and zookeeper up and running, for more on that see this guide (https://kafka.apache.org/quickstart).
-For this guide we'll also be setting up our project using Maven, to start a project with Maven see this guide (https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
+This guide will assume you already have Kafka and Zookeeper up and running, for more on that see [this guide](https://kafka.apache.org/quickstart).
+For this guide we'll also be setting up our project using [Maven](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).

+## Setup

-First off we'll start a topic with a partition from command line.
+First off, we'll create a topic with a partition from command line.

 ```
 bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 3 --topic custom-partitioned-topic
 ```

+## Code

 Once we have that running we can start coding.

 This is a super simple Kafka Producer that will just send out a message to our topic values 0, 1, and 2.

 ```